Estimates for short character sums evaluated at homogeneous polynomials: Introduction

 In addition to these special cases, Gillett \cite{Gil73} showed nontrivial bounds for forms belonging to a larger class, namely those in $n$ dimensions of degree $n$ that split over the algebraic closure $\overline{\bF}_p$, for $\Hbf = (H_1,...,H_n)$ with $H_i>p^{\beta_n+\kappa}$.
-Pierce and Xu \cite{PX20} were the first to prove nontrivial bounds for forms belonging to a generic class of homogeneous polynomials; their result is nontrivial for $\Hbf = (H_1,...,H_n)$ with $(H_1\cdots H_n) \min_i H_i \gg p^{n/2+\kappa}$, and in particular, when $\Hbf=(H,...,H)$, this is satisfied as long as $H>p^{\beta_n+\kappa}$.
+More recently, Pierce and Xu \cite{PX20} proved nontrivial bounds for forms belonging to a generic class of homogeneous polynomials; their result is nontrivial for $\Hbf = (H_1,...,H_n)$ with $\|\Hbf\| \min_i H_i \gg p^{n/2+\kappa}$, and in particular, when $\Hbf=(H,...,H)$, this is satisfied as long as $H>p^{\beta_n+\kappa}$.
 Their method implements a novel stratification technique to bound complete character sums evaluated at multivariate polynomials whose leading form defines a singular variety, a case that remained intractable from the Weil bound applied in all previously mentioned short character sums results.

-Theorem \ref{thm:main} considers the same class of forms as in \cite{Gil73}, and we improve that result in all dimensions $n\geq 2$.
-The potential for proving a result of the strength of Theorem \ref{thm:main} for $\Hbf=(H,...,H)$ has been mentioned by Chang in \cite{Cha16}.
+Theorem \ref{thm:main} treats the same class of forms as in \cite{Gil73}, and we improve that result in all dimensions $n\geq 2$.
+This is a special case of a more general result which we present in Theorem \ref{thm:main2}.